Now that you have decided to attend college, what next? Students often ask a very logical question: "Can I afford the school of my choice?"

 Federal Loans — Eligibility is determined by filing the FAFSA and loans are awarded based on dependency status and grade level.
 Loans must be paid back, but not until the student graduates, is enrolled less than half-time, or quits school.
 Interest rates, compilation, and payment schedules vary with different types of loans.

-Student Employment (Federal Work-Study) — Eligibility is determined by filing the FAFSA.
-Students are given a job on campus and are paid by the University on a bi-monthly basis.
+Student Employment (Federal Work-Study) — Eligibility is determined by having financial need, and filing the FAFSA early.
+Priority is given to the earliest FAFSA filers.
+Students apply and are hired for various jobs across campus and are paid by the University on a bi-monthly basis.
 Work-study money is earned by the student and can be used to defray tuition costs or for personal expenses.

-Institutional Grants and Scholarships — Eligibility is determined by filing the FAFSA and institutional policies specific to the different grant and scholarship programs.
+Institutional Grants and Scholarships — Eligibility is determined by filing the FAFSA and by institutional policies specific to the different grant and scholarship programs.
 Grants and scholarships do not need to be paid back.
+Please note, you cannot receive more than one tuition specific grant or scholarship at a time, however you can receive more than one that are not tuition specific (up to the total cost of attendance each semester or academic year).

 Important information regarding the need-based financial aid process